 This tutorial will install Docker from the official Docker repository to ensure you get the latest version.
 To do that, add a new package source, add the GPG key from Docker to ensure the downloads are valid, and then install the package.

 - Login to your Ubuntu machine using your favorite SSH client.

 - First, update your existing list of packages by running the below command

 sudo apt update

-- Install below prerequisites softwares so that apt uses packages over https protocol.
-The apt transport software allow your machine to connect with external respositories to connect over HTTPS or HTTP over TLS.
+- Install the below prerequisites software so that apt uses packages over the https protocol.
+The apt transport software allows your machine to connect with external repositories over HTTPS or HTTP over TLS.

 sudo apt install apt-transport-https ca-certificates curl software-properties-common

 - Next, add the GPG key for the official Docker repository to your system.
 This key builds the trust of your machine with the docker official repository.

 curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -